AB-Twitty/Facebook-Automation/README.md

 2. **Install dependencies**:

    If using Visual Studio, open the solution file (`FacebookAutomation.sln`).
-It should automatically restore all required dependencies.
+The IDE should restore all required dependencies automatically.

-   Alternatively, if using the command line, run:
+   Alternatively, if using the command line:

    ```bash
    dotnet restore